seas-cs32/chap16/README.md

 `equal2.c`: Another version of `equal.c` with the variable declaration separated from the variable initialization.

-`fun.c`: A simple C program that I use to demonstrate compiling to an executable.
+`fun.c`: A simple C program used to demonstrate compiling to an executable.

 `txts/debugging.txt`: Input used in `emdash.py` example.